 What do you think about the reinforcement situation of other teams?

 Manager Saburo: "It's amazing.
-I think we've made some good reinforcements, but at times like that, other teams are good too.
-Seibu Lions in particular has made some great reinforcements, but you won't know until you try them, so I think we'll know whether it was the right decision or not in a year.
-But that's fine, isn't it?
-Pacific League is getting excited.
-The teams that weren't doing well last year, including us, are strengthening their teams with the aim of going up, so rather than focusing on rankings or anything like standings, I want to get Pacific League excited as a whole and show everyone, including ourselves, that this year is different."
+I think we've made some good reinforcements, but other teams are also doing well at times like these.
+Seibu Lions in particular, has made some incredible reinforcements, but you never know until you try it out, so I think we'll know whether it was the right decision or not in a year.
+But it's good, isn't it?
+Pacific League is getting more exciting.
+Teams that didn't do well last year, including ours, are making reinforcements to aim higher, so rather than focusing on standings, I want to liven up the entire Pacific League and show everyone, including our team, that this year is different."